d1mentor/parser/README.md

 `--aws_public_key` - The public key of your AWS TRANSLATE API <br />
 `--aws_secret_key` - The secret key of your AWS TRANSLATE API <br />

 After the generator has finished its work, you will most likely need to modify the header and footer parshals to fix the links.
+And in current version some media files includes in css may be broken.

 ## Contributing